Rawan-sultan/RGB-Color/README.md

 RGB-Color

 Introduction:
-Create a RGB Color application using Swift Language.
+Create a 'RGB Color' application using Swift Language.

 Video of the Application: